-Traction power supply General information 1.1 Service The service falls under Category 1 of Annex II to Directive 2012/34/EU (the minimum access package).
-1.2 Provider ProRail 1.3 Term of validity The service is offered during the term of the Network Statement. • 2.
-Function 2.1 Description This service comprises the use of the traction power supply systems.
-This service does not comprise the supply of electric traction power; for this, see the services in section 5.4.1.
-3. Description of the facility 3.1 Locations On the electrified tracks that are part of the main railway network, see section 5.4.1 of the Network Statement.
+Traction power supply General information 1.1 1.1 Service The service falls under Category 1 of Annex II to Directive 2012/34/EU (the minimum access package).
+1.2 Provider ProRail 1.3 1.3 Term of validity The service is offered during the term of the Network Statement.
+2. Function 2.1 This service comprises the use of the traction power supply systems.
+This service do not comprise the supply of electric traction power; for this, see the services in section 5.4.1.
+3. Description of the facility 3.1 On the electrified tracks that are part of the main railway network, see section 5.4.1 of the Network Statement.
 3.1.1 Opening hours Regular opening hours: Monday to Sunday from 00:00-23:59.

 Traction power supply 3.1.2 Technical characteristics Depending on the route section, ProRail offers a number of types of traction power supply systems.
 These consist of overhead lines from which traction power can be drawn.
 See also section 2.3.9 Supply of electric traction power and Appendix 8, item 2.2 of the Network Statement.
 3.1.3 Planned changes The planned changes to the infrastructure are stated in Appendix 10 Infrastructure projects and studies.
 4. User costs The charge for use of the traction power supply is settled in proportion to the number of kilowatt hours delivered via the traction power supply, with a distinction according to consumption on the 1500 V DC network and the 25 kV AC network.
 The charge per kilowatt hour for the use of the traction power supply is shown below.
-Charge (per kilowatt hour) 4.1 Information related to the user charge The charge for the transport of electric traction power invoiced by the network operators to ProRail is included in this rate.
+Charge (per kilowatt hour) €0.031900 4.1 Information related to the user charge The charge for the transport of electric traction power invoiced by the network operators to ProRail is included in this rate.
 Further information is available in section 5.4.1 Traction power of this Network Statement.
 ProRail invoices the charge for use of the traction power supply on the basis of the electrical energy consumed.
 Information about the amount of energy consumed is supplied to ProRail by Eress (VIVENS).
 RailNetEurope's Charging Information System (CIS) ICT service can be consulted for information on charges relating to the train path service, including stops and (indirectly) the traction power supply service.
 See Appendix 23, item 4.2.3.
 4.2 Information relating to the discount on the user charge Zero rate exemption scheme relating to management For the use of capacity in connection with the performance of instructions given by ProRail in respect of railway network management, a charge of nil shall be set for the traction power supply service.
 To this end, ProRail allocates a number of specific series of train numbers, which may be used exclusively for traffic run in the performance of instructions given by ProRail.
-5. User conditions 5.1 Pursuant to the Electricity Act 1998, ProRail is designated as "manager of a prival network" for the management of the traction power supply network.
-In this capa ProRail requires the parties who make use of this facility to submit a periodic standard power consumption, with a distinction according to The terms of delivery applicable to the use of traction power supply systems are stated in Appendix 24.
+5. User conditions 5.1 consumption on the 1500V DC network and the 25kV AC network.
+The terms of delivery applicable to the use of traction power supply systems are stated in Appendix 24.
 5.2 Technical requirements made of railway vehicles Locomotives shall have current take-up systems appropriate to the applicable traction power system on a specific route section.
 5.3 Independent use Railway undertakings can make independent use of this service.
 6. Capacity request 6.1 Access request Access to the traction power supply system is agreed in the Access Agreement.
 The use of the traction power supply systems is linked to capacity allocation (the allocation of train paths).
 The process for requesting access is described in section 4.5 of the Network Statement.